GB127/SRC-statistics/README.md

 Type down the category you want to display data. **The commands are case sensitives**.
 > What do you want to do?
 > [PBs, systems, saves, sort, end] PBs

+**For all tables, I did not add a check for inputs that are out of the table or not a number except "all".
+Doing so will throw an error.
+I plan to fix it eventually, but not now, as I consider it minor.**

 # PBs
 This category will analyse stats of the PBs and compare them to the WR and the leaderboard.